ka1130/just-sudo-it/_posts/2017-04-19-es6-in-the-boids-project.md

 ## 2. Arrow Functions

 A cool new feature of ES6 are arrow functions, also referred to as fat-arrow functions.
 Their name stems from the token they use: `=>` which looks… well, like a fat arrow.
 Arrow functions are just a more concise syntax for writing function expressions.
-They also handle `this` bindings in functions in a bit different way.
+They also handle `this` bindings in functions in a different way which takes two issues.
+First, they don’t rebind the value of `this` when you use an arrow function inside of another function.
+Second, the value of `this` inside of a function can never be changed.
+Let’s see how it works in practice.

 ## 3. Default Parameters